SAP-samples/teched2025-DA265/exercises/ex4/README.md

 Now we have created these rules, as well as the synonyms, we can test them:

+1. Return to the Just Ask home page by clicking **Just Ask**
+2. Open the model selection drop-down menu
+3. Select **'Remove Model Selection'**.
+It will mean no particular model will be used, instead our question will be asked of both models.
+4. Observe that no particular model has been selected.
+It means we can ask the same question to both and observe the difference between the two.
-1. In the 'Test Rules' search box, enter the question `profitable states`
+5. In the search box, enter the question `profitable states`
-2. Press **enter**, or click **search**
+6. Press **enter**, or click **Ask**
-3. No action.
-Observe the notification that rules have been applied.
-4. No action.
-Observe that Country has been added because we asked for *State*.

 You may also have observed that 'Profitable' is using the new measure you recently created called 'Profit'.